-District Elder Harrison serves the Pentecostal Assemblies of the World on the national level as the Assistant to the Chairman of Ecclesiastical Protocol as well as Adjutant to the Board of Bishops.
+Bishop Harrison serves the Pentecostal Assemblies of the World on the national level as the Assistant to the Chairman of Ecclesiastical Protocol as well as Adjutant to the Board of Bishops.
 He has a passion for teaching and training in leadership and has done so for the past 7 years to churches of all sizes.
 His leading seminars are entitled, “Would I Follow Me?” and “Who Is On Your Bus”.
 These comprehensive seminars are designed to strengthen leadership skills by helping participants to discover both relational and managerial skills.

 On Friday, February 7, 2014, Kevin M. and Deborah D. Harrison consented to become Pastor and First Lady of the historic Grace Apostolic Church of Indianapolis, Indiana.
-District Elder Harrison is truly a 21st century leader.
+District Elder Harrison is truly a 21st Century leader.

 He is the loving husband of Deborah and they have been married for 36 years.
-From this union he has four sons and one daughter all baptized in Jesus name and filled with the precious gift of the Holy Ghost.
+From this union he has four sons and one daughter all baptized in Jesus Name and filled with the precious gift of the Holy Ghost.
 District Elder Harrison also has one older daughter Tekedra, 39 years old.

-If there were three phrases to describe District Elder Harrison’s approach to serving the congregation, they would be; Love God, Love God’s people and Love yourself.
+If there were three phrases to describe District Elder Harrison’s approach to serving the congregation, they would be; Love God, Love God’s people & Love yourself.
 All of the above-mentioned being seen and demonstrated through the lens of apostolic truth and practices.

 You can follow Bishop Kevin M. Harrison at Kevin Mahon Harrison/Facebook.com